opensearch-project/project-website/_platforms/machineLearning.md

     alt: 'OpenSearch platform for search applications hero banner.'
 ---

-The artificial intelligence (AI) revolution has transformed process optimization, analytics, and customer experiences.
+Artificial intelligence (AI) has transformed process optimization, analytics, and customer experiences.
 Now, machine learning (ML) models are powering the next leap forward through vector search.
-By embedding models that can encode the meaning and context of documents, images, and audio into vectors for similarity-driven searches, this framework unlocks powerful ML and AI tooling and capabilities.
+By embedding models that can encode the meaning and context of documents, images, and audio into vectors for similarity-driven searches, vector search unlocks powerful ML and AI tooling and capabilities.

-OpenSearch brings traditional search, analytics, and vector search together in one complete solution.
+OpenSearch brings traditional search, analytics, and vector search together in one solution.
 By reducing the effort you need to operationalize, manage, and integrate AI-generated assets, OpenSearch’s vector database capabilities accelerate ML and AI application development.
-Built-in performance and scalability power vector, lexical, and hybrid search and analytics across all your models, vectors, and metadata.
-Enhance information retrieval and analytics, improve efficiency and stability, and give your generative AI models a greater pool of data using OpenSearch.
+Built-in performance and scalability allow you to power vector, lexical, and hybrid search and analytics across all your models, vectors, and metadata.
+Enhance information retrieval and analytics, improve efficiency and stability, and give your generative AI models the resources to deliver more accurate and intelligent responses.